Northshore Debate Series 2

 Because it theoretically serves an external function that affects other rounds, I do give the Aff a fair amount of leeway when the arguments start to wander into a gray area.
 The requirement for Offense on the part of the Affirmative is something on which I place little value.
 Put another way, the Aff need only prove that they are within the predictable confines of research and present a plan that offers enough ground on which to run generic arguments.
 The Negative must prove that the Affirmative skews research burdens to a point in which the topic is unlimited to a point beyond 20-30 possible cases and/or renders the heart of the topic moot.

 Limits and Fairness are not in and of themselves an impact.
-Take the impacts to the next level.
+Take it to the next level.

 PUBLIC FORUM SUPPLEMENT: